 The choreography programme leading to a Master of Arts (Dance) consists of two years of full-time studies.
 The studies (120 cr) consist of thematic studies on choreography and personal artistic projects, contextual studies, optional studies and an MA thesis.
-The focus is on the central questions and methods in contemporary choreography, the history and theoretical basis of choreography and contemporary performance, as well as on the work opportunities and the work environment of an artist.
-Artistic projects and collaborations with students from other degree programmes both in Finland and abroad also play an important role.
+The focus is on timely questions and methods in contemporary choreography, the history and theoretical contexts of choreography and contemporary performance, as well as on work opportunities and work environment of an artist.
+The student’s own artistic projects and collaborations with students from other degree programmes also play an important role.

 The programme emphasises a historically conscious, yet critical, open, and research-based take on choreography.
 Students are offered a diverse learning environment, which supports artistic development, dialogue-oriented interaction and cooperation, and where practical and theoretical questions of contemporary choreography are integrated into artistic processes.

 The Master’s Programme in Choreography collaborates with other degree programmes of the University as well as with the Performing Arts Research Centre (Tutke).
 The programme also has an active relationship with dance professionals by welcoming visiting artists and organising mentorship programmes for students.

 The programme is actively involved in international partnerships and educational cooperation, considering the international nature of the work of contemporary choreographers.
 The students take part in European dance events and visit other art education institutions.
 The programme receives a number of guest teachers and artists from the international field of dance and performing arts each year.

 The Master’s Programme in Choreography offers students exceptional opportunities for artistic activities, making use of the Academy’s performance facilities and services.

 The degree requirements include four artistic projects.
 Their aim is to support the student’s personal, creative and structured view of the multidimensional ways in which choreography manifests as art.